 Who is leveraging cloud’s data power?

 Many businesses are already on the cloud, and business and tech leaders see increasing cloud usage as a priority.
 Healthcare is one industry in particular that is looking to make use of the power of the cloud for data purposes, with many large providers making the move.

 One of the greatest strengths of cloud is accessibility, and this is a benefit that healthcare providers are leveraging.
 The ability to access data and ensure it’s consistent is vital in the healthcare industry.
-Patients themselves, doctors, and administrators all need to have this data at different points.
+Patients, doctors, and administrators all need to have this data at different points.
 Healthcare records also need to be accessed by people across different systems in many cases, which is something the cloud enables.

 The cloud’s security is also a great benefit for these healthcare providers, which need to adhere to FHIR standards.
 These standards are in place to ensure that security remains paramount alongside bringing the best standards possible for patients.

 The healthcare industry is not the only area embracing the cloud, though.
 Financial institutions and banks are making use of the cloud’s data capabilities for similar reasons, while cloud adoption is continuing to increase in all areas.

 This is because the value in getting the information out of your data is huge, and doing so can set a business apart from its opposition.
 The benefits for customers are immeasurable, especially in industries like healthcare.
 The ability to innovate is only going to make that more important in the future.